probmods/probmods2/chapters/05-observing-sequences.md

 We can use a Markov model as a better (but still drastically simplified) model for sequences of words in language.

 ~~~~
-var vocab = ['chef', 'omelet', 'soup', 'eat', 'work', 'bake', 'stop'];
+var vocab = ['chef', 'omelet', 'soup', 'eat', 'work', 'bake', 'STOP'];
 var transition = function(word) {
-  var ps = (word == 'start' ?
+  var ps = (word == 'START' ?
 [0.0032, 0.4863, 0.0789, 0.0675, 0.1974, 0.1387, 0.0277] :
             word == 'chef' ?
 [0.0699, 0.1296, 0.0278, 0.4131, 0.1239, 0.2159, 0.0194] :
             word == 'omelet' ?
 [0.2301, 0.0571, 0.1884, 0.1393, 0.0977, 0.1040, 0.1831] :
             word == 'soup' ?
 [0.1539, 0.0653, 0.0410, 0.1622, 0.2166, 0.2664, 0.0941] :
             word == 'eat' ?
 [0.0343, 0.0258, 0.6170, 0.0610, 0.0203, 0.2401, 0.0011] :
             word == 'work' ?
 [0.0602, 0.2479, 0.0034, 0.0095, 0.6363, 0.02908, 0.0133] :
             word == 'bake' ?
 [0.0602, 0.2479, 0.0034, 0.0095, 0.6363, 0.02908, 0.0133] :
            console.error("word (" + word + ") not recognized"))
   return categorical({vs: vocab, ps: ps});
 }

 var sampleWords = function(lastWord) {
-  if(lastWord == 'stop') {
+  if(lastWord == 'STOP') {
-    return [];
+    return [lastWord];
   } else {
     var nextWord = transition(lastWord);
     return [lastWord].concat(sampleWords(nextWord));
   }
 }

-sampleWords('start')
+sampleWords('START')
 ~~~~

 Each word is sampled from a categorical distribution whose parameters depend on the previous word, with this dependence specified in the `transition` function.
-Notice that we control the length of the generated list here not with a fixed parameter, but by using the model itself: We start the recursion by sampling given the special symbol `start`.
+Notice that we control the length of the generated list here not with a fixed parameter, but by using the model itself: We start the recursion by sampling given the special symbol `START`.
-When we sample the symbol `stop` we end the recursion.
+When we sample the symbol `STOP` we end the recursion.
 Like the geometric distribution, this [stochastic recursion](02-generative-models.html#stochastic-recursion) can produce unbounded structures---in this case lists of words of arbitrary length.

 The above code may seem unnecessarily complex because it explicitly lists every transition probability.
 Suppose that we put a prior distribution on the multinomial transitions instead.
 Using `mem` this is very straightforward:

 ~~~~
-var vocab = ['chef', 'omelet', 'soup', 'eat', 'work', 'bake', 'stop']
+var vocab = ['chef', 'omelet', 'soup', 'eat', 'work', 'bake', 'STOP']

 var wordToDistribution = mem(function(word) {
   return dirichlet(ones([vocab.length,1]))